A Short Guide To Costa Paradiso, Sardinia: 9 Best Beaches

 There are several beaches around Costa Paradiso, and they are all small and can fit few people: the territory doesn’t offer any long sandy beaches here – just small coves with a mix of fine sand and rocks.

-Due to the area’s position, it’s not recommended to go to the beach during days when the mistral wind blows too strongly, as it would result in a terrible experience, with sand flying around and strong currents making it impossible to swim.
+Due to the area’s position, you should not go to the beach during days when the mistral wind blows too strongly.
+It would result in a terrible experience, with sand flying around and strong currents making it impossible to swim.

 However, every beach is a piece of paradise (hence the name) on any other day.
 The rocks and the sand make for incredible colors of both the water and the surroundings, and you’ll definitely feel compelled to snap a picture or two.